-However, CGT assets also include collectables (such as jewellery), assets for personal use (such as furniture or a boat) and other assets (such as an investment property).
-If you have made a capital gain from the sale of one or more of these assets, you may need to read the publication Guide to capital gains tax.
-To find out how to get this publication, see the sources listed at the back of this guide.
+However, CGT assets also include collectables (such as jewellery), assets for personal use (such as furniture or a boat) and other assets (such as an investment property, vacant land or a holiday home).
+If you have made a capital gain from the sale of one or more of these assets, you may need to read the Guide to capital gains tax.